 5.3 The Client indemnifies the Contractor against any claim by a third party regarding an alleged infringement of proprietary rights, patent rights, copyrights, or other intellectual property rights in connection with the execution of the contract.

-5.4 Unless expressly stated otherwise in writing, the Contractor’s name may not be included alongside translations and other texts produced by the Contractor if the Client publishes these texts (including online publication) or has them printed.
+5.4 If the Client has revised the work themselves or ordered a third party to revise it, the Contractor’s name may not be included alongside translations and other texts produced by the Contractor if the Client publishes these texts (including online publication) or has them printed unless expressly stated otherwise.
 Any statements made by the Contractor about the contents of texts translated or edited by the Contractor, e.g. in emails, are confidential and may only be published (including online publication) or printed if expressly stated so in writing.

 Article 6 – Termination

 6.1 The Contractor has the right to terminate the contract in full or in part if the Client defaults on his/her obligations, goes into liquidation, applies for a moratorium, is subject to a petition for insolvency, or fully or partially terminates or dissolves his/her business.

 6.2 If it becomes apparent after formation of the contract that performance of the Work cannot reasonably be accomplished, and if this non-performance is due to the information provided by the Client, the Contractor is authorized to terminate the contract or, as the case may be, charge extra costs for the work not included in the quotation.
 The above also applies if, in the execution of the contract, it emerges that the information provided by the Client at the time of contract formation is fundamentally different from what is provided during the execution of the contract.